Smoodie7/ShortcutAntiVirus/README.md

 The application window will open.
 Select the target drive from the drop-down menu and click the Fix drive button to start the cleaning process.
 Check the antivirus.log file for logs and errors.

+NOTE: you can turn the .pyw to .py for better troubleshooting (console errors).

 ## 📝 License